Valeriano Weyler: Early life and career

 Weyler was born in 1838 in Palma de Mallorca, Spain.
 His distant paternal ancestors were originally Prussians and served in the Spanish army for several generations.
 He was educated in his place of birth and in Granada.
 Weyler decided to enter the Spanish army, being influenced by his father, a military doctor.

 He graduated from the Infantry School of Toledo at the age of 16.
 At 20, Weyler had achieved the rank of lieutenant, and he was appointed the rank of captain in 1861.
 In 1863, he was transferred to Cuba, and his participation in the campaign of Santo Domingo earned him the Laureate Cross of Saint Ferdinand.
+During the 1860s, he served as a Spanish attaché in Washington, D.C. during the American Civil War.
 During the Ten Years' War that was fought between 1868 and 1878, he served as a colonel under General Arsenio Martínez Campos, but he returned to Spain before the end of the war to fight against Carlists in the Third Carlist War in 1873.
 In 1878, he was made general.